Award part of £9 million programme for late-stage innovation projects that advance the earlier and faster diagnosis of cancer

 “Lung cancer is the leading cause of cancer-related deaths in the United Kingdom.
 Although 5-year survival rates have improved recently, they remain low at roughly 14%, with 30% of patients dying within 90 days after diagnosis” said Prashant Warier, CEO and founder, Qure.ai.
 “We support the Health and Social Care Secretary’s vision to fight cancer because we are optimistic that artificial intelligence (AI) can play a vital role in early identification of lesions which can lead to faster diagnosis through same-day CT scans.
 This initiative will look to demonstrate that it is possible to impact every step of the lung cancer diagnosis process through AI and assist in delivering better outcomes for patients.”

 Qure.ai’s qXR is a CE-approved chest X-ray interpretation AI solution built using millions of images and deep learning.
-It classifies chest X-rays as normal or abnormal, identifies abnormal findings, and highlights them on the X-ray.
+It classifies chest X-rays as conventional or unconventional, identifies unconventional findings, and highlights them on the X-ray.
 It can detect and localize multiple findings in a chest X-ray including detection of multiple findings with the lungs, pleura, heart, bones, and diaphragm.
 The qXR algorithm detects lung nodules and assigns them a lung malignancy-risk score, reducing the chances of missed diagnosis.
 It is one of the most deployed AI solutions, with multiple peer-reviewed publications and clinical users in 40+ countries.

 This competition marks the beginning of an anticipated annual series of multi-million-pound funding opportunities in support of the LTP cancer ambitions.
 Launched in March 2021, it is the first of its kind, and attracted 51 applications from the open market.
 It called for late-stage solutions to the challenges of improving the early detection and diagnosis of cancer; and diagnostic efficiency for cancer services.
 All winning technologies have already proven their clinical effectiveness, and through this programme, will be implemented either locally or nationally to prove they can be rolled out nationwide within the NHS.